 It used to be that you’d simply wash and dry your car, then pull out a can of Simonize (or other favorite cleaner/wax) to restore shine and wax protection.
 Car paint finishes, and our busy way of living, have changed and good car care habits have changed accordingly.

-Today we have hundreds of car wax product choices, but they all boil down to:
+Today there are hundreds of car wax product choices, but they all boil down to:

 - Liquid Wax